Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Discussion

 where $g_\mu(\cdot\mid\sigma_i,\bm y_i)$ and $g_{\sigma,\bm y}(\cdot)$ are, respectively, the probability density functions of the unknown mixing distributions of $\mu$ given $(\sigma_i,\bm y_i)$ and $(\sigma_i,\bm Y_i)$.
-A major methodological challenge towards extending HAMT in this direction will be to develop a reliable deconvolution estimator of $g_\mu(\cdot\mid\sigma_i,\bm y_i)$ for constructing the Clfdr statistic. \textit{Second}, our testing framework assumes that $\sigma_i$ are known and while a numerical experiment in Appendix \ref{sec:sims_twosided} shows that using sample variances HAMT still controls the FDR level, it would be of great interest to further study the impact of estimating $\sigma_i$ on the power and validity of multiple testing procedures. \textit{Third}, HAMT relies on a novel $g-$modeling approach for estimating the Clfdr statistic.
-The methodology developed here uses a simple yet effective basis expansion step in Equation \eqref{eq:basis_rep} that allows us to nonparametrically model the dependence between $\mu_i$ and $\sigma_i$.
-Further investigation of this approach in conjunction with existing $g-$modeling approaches, such as \cite{efron2016empirical}, is desirable for developing sophisticated deconvolution estimators for a variety of large-scale inferential problems. \textit{Finally}, while HAMT is guaranteed to provide asymptotic FDR control, it will be of interest to modify HAMT so that it can provably control FDR in finite samples.
-Promising ideas in this direction include the construction of knockoffs or mirror sequences as done in \cite{barber2015controlling, leung2021zap}, or the use of conformal techniques as pursued in \cite{Batetal21, guan2022prediction}.
+A major methodological challenge towards extending HAMT in this direction will be to develop a reliable deconvolution estimator of $g_\mu(\cdot\mid\sigma_i,\bm y_i)$ for constructing the Clfdr statistic.
+This is especially important because for $p\ge 3$, the bivariate kernel density estimator of \cite{fu2022heteroscedasticity} may no longer provide a stable pilot estimate of the marginal density $f(x_i|\sigma_i,\bm y_i)$. \textit{Second}, our testing framework assumes that $\sigma_i$ are known and while numerical experiments in Section \ref{sec:sims_unknownvar} of the supplement show that using sample variances HAMT still controls the FDR level, it would be of great interest to further study the impact of estimating $\sigma_i$ on the power and validity of multiple testing procedures.
+In particular, the bandwidths $(h_{xj},h_\sigma)$ used in the pilot density estimator $\hat{\varphi}^m(\cdot,\sigma_i)$ depend on $\sigma_i$ and play an important role in establishing the consistency of $\hat{f}^m(\cdot|\sigma_i)$.
+When $\sigma_i$ are unknown, a natural alternative is to simply use the sample variance to determine the bandwidths but the corresponding density estimator may be highly unstable at the tails under such a choice, especially when the number of replicates available for each hypothesis is relatively small.
+Another strategy is to use variance estimates from empirical Bayes methods, such as those proposed in \cite{lu2019empirical,banerjee2020nonparametric}, however much research is needed to understand the theoretical properties of the resulting pilot density estimator. \textit{Finally}, while HAMT is guaranteed to provide asymptotic FDR control, it will be of interest to modify HAMT so that it can provably control FDR in finite samples, particularly when additional covariate sequences $\bm Y_i$ are available.
+Promising ideas in this direction include the construction of knockoffs or mirror sequences as done in \cite{barber2015controlling, leung2021zap}, or the use of conformal techniques as pursued in \cite{Batetal21, guan2022prediction}. }